 Resources: Use Standard Variables

-A saved instance of a Dashboard or Workbook App by a user.
+A saved or submitted instance of a Dashboard or Workbook App by a user.
+A submission is also known as an App Instance.
 Submissions can have various states associated with it, including saved, approved, and rejected.
 An App can be configured in the ADMINISTRATOR module to allow multiple submissions.
 Note that the data posted in one submission affects the database immediately, and will change the data in all other submissions and Apps.

 A component within the Dashboard Editor used to display generic text on the Dashboard.
 Text Components can be further customized into buttons, action rules, and hyperlinks in the settings configuration menu.